SD957/sd957.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, I'm a fourth-year PhD student at the School of Cyber Science and Engineering, Wuhan University, supervised by Prof. Guojun Peng.
-I also work closely with [Prof. Jiang Ming](https://cs.tulane.edu/~jming/) and am currently a visiting PhD student at the Department of Computer Science, Tulane University, working under his supervision.
+I am currently a visiting research scholar in the Department of Computer Science at Tulane University, working with [Prof. Jiang Ming](https://cs.tulane.edu/~jming/).
+Prior to this, I obtained my Ph.D.
+(2025) and B.S.
+(2019) degrees from the School of Cyber Science and Engineering at Wuhan University under the supervision of Prof. Guojun Peng。

-E-mail: sideliu@outlook.com \| sidelau@whu.edu.cn
+E-mail: sideliu@outlook.com \| sliu35@tulane.edu

 # 📝 Publications
 - Analyzing PDFs like Binaries: Adversarially Robust PDF Malware Analysis via Intermediate Representation and Language Model